SecureStackCo/actions-abom/README.md

 # SecureStack Application-Bill-of-Materials GitHub Action

+A GitHub Action that creates an ABOM (Applicaiton Bill-of-Materials).
+What's an ABOM?
+Well, its like an SBOM, just better.
-A GitHub Action that creates a bill of materials holistically from all the important components of your application.
+The SecureStack ABOM is created holistically from all the important components of your application.
 This includes source code, thrd-party libraries and AWS cloud resources.
 In addition, this BoM will include any vulnerabilities from your source code and cloud stack.

 ```
 name: Example Workflow Using SecureStack ABOM Action